Researchers at Yale University have used an artificial blood replacement to restore activity to pig brains hours after their death.

 The BrainEx system purposely provides a compound that blocks neural activity in this study.
 It is not clear whether removing that blocking compound would allow more complex brain activity.

 This important study is yet another example of the value of porcine tissue in research.
-Animal Biotech is proud of the role it has played in providing porcine tissue and animal models for this work.
+Animal Biotech is proud of the role it has played in providing porcine tissue for this work.